TheLartians/Expresso/README.md

 ### Dependencies

-- pyhton 2.7
+- python 2.7
 - boost.python
 - numpy
 - mpmath

 ## Citing Expresso/PyCAS
-When using Expresso in your work it would be very appriciated to give us a citation.
+When using Expresso in your work it would be very appreciated to give us a citation.
 You can use the following BibTeX template:

     @misc{LMExpresso2016,
       author = {Lars Melchior},